Supporting imagery

 CISC or RISC

 One of the advantages of RISC processors is that their simplistic approach enables its CPUs to be designed with a modular sense, which in turn can be exploited to improve performance with parallelism techniques.
-This is why we have seen CPUs like MIPS and PowerPC debuting pipeline stages, superscalar designs, out-of-order execution, branch prediction, etc. On the other side, ‘CISC’ processors were designed many years before RISC processors appeared and the former aimed to solve different needs.
-Consequently, their designs are not as flexible as RISC ones.
+This is why we have seen CPUs like MIPS and PowerPC debuting pipeline stages, superscalar designs, out-of-order execution, branch prediction, etc. On the other side, CISC processors predate RISC ones and the former aimed to solve different needs.
+Consequently, their designs are not as flexible as RISC CPUs.

 Back to the original question, the P6 is an interesting design, because while this CPU only understands a CISC instruction set (x86), a subset of its opcodes is interpreted using microcode.
-Furthermore, the unit that executes microcode is built around the load-store model [2].
-All in all, this allows Intel to gain similar advantages to RISC processors without breaking compatibility with the historic x86 ISA.
+Most importantly, the unit that executes microcode is built around the load-store model [2].
+This is because the P6 architecture was authored by the former engineers of the Intel i960 (a once-promising RISC CPU by Intel).
+All in all, this has enabled Intel to gain similar advantages to RISC processors without breaking compatibility with the historic x86 ISA.
+It’s fair to say that as time passed by, terms like ‘CISC’ and ‘RISC’ have become too ambiguous to categorise any modern CPU.

 The Core

-There were numerous chips shipped that implement the P6 microarchitecture.
-Specifically, the Xbox includes one model called Coppermine.
-This was also released as the second revision of the Pentium III (replacing the ‘Katmai’ core) and features the following components:
+Intel shipped numerous chips that implemented the P6 microarchitecture.
+The Xbox includes one model called Coppermine.
+It was branded as the second revision of the Pentium III (replacing the ‘Katmai’ core) and features the following components:

 Coppermine also adds two ‘enhancements’ over their original implementation of L2 cache, these are the Advanced Transfer Cache and the Advanced System Buffering.
 To sum them up, L2 cache is on-chip and their buses are wider, which helps to reduce possible bottlenecks in the Front-side bus.